wdomitrz/clbla/clbla.md

 ```
 after the (maybe empty) list of extensions.

-This import adds all the variables from environment of the `<file name>.clbla` file to the environment of the current file if there was no such an module imported before and does nothing otherwise.
+This import adds all the variables from environment of the `<file name>.clbla` file to the environment of the current file.
+Note that it may cause covering of some functions.
+Covering of the types is illegal, while covering of constructors is legal only across two different modules, but not in one module.

 To use multiple imports write multiple `import <file name>` directives separated by a semicolon (`;`) or in a new line each.